Can you Buy a Gun as a Gift? Safety-First Purchasing Guide

 Passing down a family firearm to a child or grandchild is a strong tradition for many families.
 However, the recipient has to be of age according to the state they live in to own it.
 If they are too young, the firearm must remain in an adult's possession until they turn the legal age.

-Passing Down a Gun
+Tip #3 - Remember Legality when Passing Down a Gun

 If you have a special rifle or handgun that you want to pass on to a family member, you may be able to transfer it to them without going through a background check in many states.
 Again, it's essential to review your state's laws on transferring family firearm heirlooms.